sandropezzelle/multitask-quant/code/setcomp-frozen/README.md

 where "data path" is the path containing the .txt files with the frozen vectors

-For testing a pretrained model, you need to create the folder "best_model" in the current directory, copy the pretrained model as "weight.best.hdf5" and you run python test_setcomp.py "data path"
+For testing a pretrained model, you need to create the folder "best_model" in the current directory, copy the pretrained model as "weight.best.hdf5" and you run: python test_setcomp.py "data path"